 The USA Symphony Orchestra (MUO 133, 433, 533) is a select performing ensemble of string, woodwind, brass, and percussion instrumentalists, augmented by guest artists from the Mobile Symphony Orchestra.
-Dr. Robert Seebacher conducts the Symphony Orchestra with an emphasis on classic orchestral literature and live performance.
-The ensemble debuted on April 3, 2012 to standing-room-only audience.
+Dr. Jason Rinehart conducts the Symphony Orchestra with an emphasis on classic orchestral literature and live performance.

-Recent literature performed includes Mussorgsky's Pictures at an Exhibition, selections from Dvořák's Eighth Symphony, Hindemith's Symphonic Metamorphosis, Tchaikovsky's March Slav, and more.
-The top musicians in the USA Symphony Orchestra also have the opportunity
+Recent literature performed includes Mussorgsky's Pictures at an Exhibition, Dvořák's Eighth and Ninth Symphonies, Hindemith's Symphonic Metamorphosis, Berlioz's Symphonie Fantastique, and Tchaikovsky's March Slav.
+The top musicians in the USA Symphony Orchestra also have the opportunity to perform

-to perform as the USA Opera Orchestra, in conjunction with the USA Opera Theatre program.
+as the USA Opera Orchestra, in conjunction with the USA Opera Theatre program.
+Recent

-Recent USA Opera Orchestra performances include Smetana's The Bartered Bride and Gilbert and Sullivan's Pirates of Penzance.
+USA Opera Orchestra performances include Offenbach's La Vie Parisienne, Smetana's The Bartered Bride, and Gilbert and Sullivan's Pirates of Penzance.